Friizza/Zombits/README.md

 # Zombits

-A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

-A simple 2D retro-style zombie survival game.
+This is a very simple 2D retro-style zombie survival game.
 This project was created to learn the basics of libGDX while working on my main project, *Spellbound RPG*, therefore it is not a polished release, and there are no plans for future updates.

 Sprites are from [WuzzyWizard](https://wuzzywizard.itch.io/).